If you were persuaded to move your retirement fund into this high-risk scheme, APJ Solicitors could help you gain thousands in financial redress

 Ethical Forestry Ltd, a Bournemouth based investment provider investing in a plantation of trees in Costa Rica, went into liquidation back in 2015.
 As a result of this, thousands of UK investors may have lost considerable sums of money they had earmarked for private pensions.

 As Ethical Forestry Ltd investments were high risk, and illiquid, they weren’t suitable for ordinary investors looking to grow a pension pot.
-In these cases it is possible for customers to seek compensation and recoup some of their losses.
+In these cases, it is possible for customers to seek compensation.